jucastag/ChBot/readme.md

 run the script chatWeb.py and open link: http://localhost:8080

 To process the catalogue:
-Run script preocess-catalogo.py.
-It reads the json in 'datos', splits the file into separate json for each phone model with embeddings added.
+Run script process-catalogo.py.
+It reads the json in 'datos' folder, then it splits the file into separate json for each phone model with embeddings added and store them in 'output' folder.